devashishsharma2302/squealy/README.md

 The scheduled emails can contain as many reports(charts) as you want.
 You just have to associate the reports(charts) you want in the email with the scheduled email.

+To schedule emails embedded with reports, initialize the following variables in the environment:
+1. EMAIL_HOST
+2. EMAIL_HOST_USER
+3. EMAIL_HOST_PASSWORD
+4. EMAIL_PORT

-To schedule emails embedded with reports, got to the Django admin and select the **Scheduled reports** model.
+Then, go to the Django admin and select the **Scheduled reports** model.
 On doing so you will see a form like this

 <p align="center">